- Teams & Staff

 The official game length for inter-league play, as defined by WFTDA, consists of two 30-minute periods.
-For home games, individual leagues may change that up a bit.
-The Texas Rollergirls play double-headers—each pair of teams plays two 20-minute halves.
-We try to start around 6:30-7pm and finish by 9:30-10pm on regular bout nights.
+We try to start around 6pm and finish by 9:30-10pm on regular bout nights.

 The WFTDA was formed in 2005 to regulate the new sport of Flat Track Derby.
 It started as an online discussion group of Rollergirls who wanted to share ideas and support each other.
 Now it’s an official membership organization which sets the rules and standards for the game and facilitates networking and collaboration among members.

 “The mission of the WFTDA is to promote and foster the sport of women’s flat-track roller derby by facilitating the development of athletic ability, sportswomanship, and goodwill among member leagues.
 The governing philosophy is, “by the skaters, for the skaters.”
 Women skaters are primary owners, managers, and operators of each member league and of the coalition.
 The operational tasks of the coalition are to set standards for rules, seasons, and safety, and to determine guidelines for the presentations of the national and international athletic competitions of member leagues.
 All member leagues have a voice in the decision-making process, and agree to comply with the governing body’s policies.”

 Flat Track leagues pay annual dues as members of WFTDA to cover the costs of operating the coalition.
 There are some major requirements to be eligible for WFTDA membership (designed to keep out greedy promoters and insure the safety of our skaters):